es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 A test method has following parameters:
 - `{TypeOfInstance} stateActual` - an instance of a type method of which is under test.
 If the method is static, then this parameter is omitted.
 - `Args args` - an instance of `Args` which is used to pass arguments to the method under test.
 If the method does not have parameters, then this parameter is omitted.
-- `CallTrace callTraceActual` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an actual trace of mock calls.
-If the test is not supposed to test mock calls then this parameter is omitted.
-- `CallTrace callTraceExpected` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an expected trace of mock calls.
-If the test is not supposed to test mock calls, then this parameter is omitted.
 - `{TypeOfInstance} stateExpected`  - an instance of a type, method of which is under test, with state which is expected to be equal to the state of `stateActual` after the method is called.
 If the method is static or does not change the state of the object, then this parameter is omitted.
 - `{TypeOfReturnValue} expected` - a value which is expected to be equal to the value returned by the method under test.
 If the method returns nothing, then this parameter is omitted.

 ### Body

-The body of a test method should call the method under test and then verify that actual and expected states, call traces of mocks, and returned values are equal.
+The body of a test method should call the method under test and then verify that actual and expected states, and returned values are equal.
 It should preferably use only `Assert.Equal` assertions to keep code concise.

 _NOTE: Using only `Assert.Equal` assertions puts requirements on the types under test to have such implementation of the `Equals` method which ensures that two instances are equal if all their property and field values match.
 In turn, implementation of the `Equals` method also requires implementing `GetHashCode`.
 To reduce the custom implementations using records instead of classes and structs is advised.
 However, the default `Equals` implementation of a record may not be enough if any of its field or property types have equality by reference implementation.
 In that case, custom implementation still is required.
 Sometimes using records may not be possible or such custom `Equals` implementation may cause performance issues.
 Then the decision of following the proposing guidelines exactly or deviating from them should be carefully considered by a developer._